Yue Guang Bai (White Moonlight)

 Unique Slow Drying Process

-You can learn more about White Moonlight’s processing and its similarity to white teas on our tea blog.
-Because of the similarity in processing to white teas, it’s sometimes called ‘white puer.’
+You can learn more about White Moonlight’s processing and nomenclature on our tea blog.

 Origins and tea cultivation in Jinggu